bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

 For now, we just created an array for the whole 64 KiB worth of address space.
-But as discusses in <LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, everything else is reserved for memory mapping.
+As discussed in <LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, and everything else is reserved for memory mapping.

-We also load program code into memory from 0x8000 address.
-In reallity, this is were Cartridge ROM memory map starts, so we can assume that instructions stream would start somewhere in this space [0x8000 ..
+We also load program code into memory from 0x8000 Address.
+In reality, this is were Cartridge ROM memory map starts, so we can assume that the instructions stream would start somewhere in this space [0x8000 ..
 0xFFFF] but not necessarily at exact 0x8000.

-In fact, NES platform has a special mechanism to notify where should CPU start the execution - upon inserting a new cartridge the CPU received special signal called "Reset interrrupt" that instructs CPU to:
+NES platform has a special mechanism to notify where should CPU start the execution - upon inserting a new cartridge the CPU received special signal called "Reset interrupt" that instructs CPU to:
-* reset all state (registers and flags)
+* reset the state (registers and flags)
 * set **program_counter** to the 16bit address that is stored at 0xFFFC

-Before implementing that, I should briefly mention that NES Cpu can address 65536 memory cells, that mean that memory addresses can take 2 Bytes.
+Before implementing that, I should briefly mention that NES Cpu can address 65536 memory cells, that means that memory addresses can take 2 Bytes.
 NES CPU uses Little-Endian addressing rather than big-endian.
-That means that 8 liest significant bits of address will be stored before 8 most significant bit.
+That means that 8 liest significant bits of Address will be stored before 8 most significant bit.

 The difference can be illustrated like this: